 Salt the Radish Café Interiors

 Considering this café is situated on busy Blackstock Road it’s a tranquil haven.
-You’ll notice the white painted brick front on your approach.
-If you’re in a hurry you can order your coffee from the hatch window.
-Inside you’ll find a calm hippish hang out.
+You’ll notice the white-painted brick front on your approach.
+If you’re in a hurry, you can order your coffee from the hatch window.
+Inside you’ll find a calm hippy hang out.
 The Moustache Maker has recently made some rustic wooden tables and stools for the café.
 With a few sheepskin drapes over the seats and scatter cushions you can get snug and cosy.
 There are plenty of plants for a fresh burst of greenery.
-Towards the back you have an open kitchen with tempting aromas wafting through.
+Towards the back, you have an open kitchen with tempting aromas wafting through.
 There is room for twenty people with stools facing a counter, a communal table with benches and tables for two.
-Dogs are welcome but it is a small place so a great dane may take up too much room!
+Dogs are welcome, but it is a small place so a Great Dane may take up too much room!

 Salt the Radish Café Information

 To find out more about this adorable eatery go to the Salt the Radish Website.
-In case you’re wondering, the café name is from a chapter called ‘Salt and the Radish’ in a Nigel Slater cook book called ‘A Year of Good Eating’ apparently.
-The address is 45 Blackstock Road, Finsbury Park, London N4 2JF.
+In case you’re wondering, the café name is from a chapter called ‘Salt and the Radish’ in a Nigel Slater cookbook called ‘A Year of Good Eating’.
+The cafe address is 45 Blackstock Road, Finsbury Park, London N4 2JF.
 The nearest tube, train and bus station is Finsbury Park.
-Current opening times listed are Monday to Friday 8am until 4pm, Saturday 9am until 4pm and Sunday 10am until 3pm.
-They also host guest supper clubs so look out for the posters inside.
-This is such as lovely place to enjoy lunch so make sure you check it out next time you’re in Finsbury Park!
+Check the website for current opening times.
+They also host guest supper clubs, so look out for the posters inside.
+This is such as a lovely place to enjoy lunch, so make sure you check it out next time you’re in Finsbury Park!

 Author: Homegirl London.
 Photographs: Homegirl London.